Exorcism in Christianity: Eastern Orthodoxy

 The Eastern Orthodox Church has a rich and complex tradition of exorcism, tracing the practice back to Christ and his apostles.
 Orthodox Christians believe demonic activity is the devil's primary means of corrupting humanity and rebelling against God.
 Disease, blight, and other maladies are widely associated with satanic influence, which can influence or infest even objects.
 As a result, exorcisms are quite common, even finding their way in rituals involving the blessing of fields.

 All liturgical books, such as the Euchologion, contain prayers of exorcism, namely by St. Basil the Great and St. John Chrysostom.
 The Eastern Orthodox Church lacks a special organization of exorcists akin to the Catholic International Association of Exorcists; rather, all priests are trained and equipped to perform exorcisms.
 This is due in part to the baptismal liturgy in Eastern Orthodoxy containing an exorcism ritual.

 Orthodox theology holds that every Christian performs an exorcism through their struggle against sin and evil:[T]he whole Church, past, present and future, has the task of an exorcist to banish sin, evil, injustice, spiritual death, the devil from the life of humanity ...
 Both healing and exorcising are ministered through prayers, which spring from faith in God and from love for man ...
-All the prayers of healing and exorcism, composed by the Fathers of the Church and in use since the third century, begin with the solemn declaration: In Thy Name, O Lord.Though officially discouraged by the church, many lay Orthodox Christians believe in Vaskania, or the "evil eye", in which malevolent thoughts or intentions (namely jealously and envy) can cause harm and destruction to their recipients.
+All the prayers of healing and exorcism, composed by the Fathers of the Church and in use since the third century, begin with the solemn declaration: In Thy Name, O Lord.Though officially discouraged by the church, many lay Orthodox Christians believe in Vaskania, or the "evil eye", in which malevolent thoughts or intentions (namely jealousy and envy) can cause harm and destruction to their recipients.
 Although the church rejects the power of the evil eye, which it traces to pagan superstition, it recognizes the phenomenon as being morally and spiritually problematic, such that it is a legitimate target for exorcism.